telerik/kendo-ui-core/docs/intro/installation/prerequisites.md

 ### JSZip Library

-The [JSZip library](https://stuk.github.io/jszip/) is a necessary prerequisite if you want to configure your widgets so as to support the [Excel export feature]({% slug introduction_excelexport_kendoui %}).
+The [JSZip library](https://stuk.github.io/jszip/) is a necessary prerequisite for configuring your widgets so as to support the [Excel export feature]({% slug introduction_excelexport_kendoui %}).
 The Excel export feature was first included in the [Kendo UI 2014.3.1119 (Q3 2014) release]({% slug breakingchanges2014_kendoui%}).
-However, you will not need the JSZip library if you do not need the Excel export feature to be supported.
+However, you need the JSZip library only if you want to support the Excel export feature.

 ### Tag Placement: script

-Generally, we recommend that you place `script` tags before the closing `body` tag, so that the scripts are loaded and executed after the HTML markup.
-Usually, the Kendo UI widget initialization statements are executed in the `document.ready` event via a jQuery handler.
-This means that jQuery must be registered before any Kendo UI widget initialization statements.
+Generally, it is recommended that you place the `script` tags before the closing `body` tag, so that the scripts are loaded and executed after the HTML markup.
+Usually, the Kendo UI widget initialization statements are executed in the `document.ready` event through a jQuery handler.
+This means that jQuery must be registered _before_ any Kendo UI widget initialization statements.
 When using the client-side Kendo UI widgets, you can control the placement of the initialization statements, so that the jQuery script file can be registered at the bottom of the document.

-The server-wrappers for the Kendo UI widgets are self-initialized, which means that each initialization script is rendered right after the HTML markup of the widget.
-In this case the Kendo UI scripts can still be registered at the end of the document, but the jQuery script must be registered in the `body` before the first Kendo UI widget on the document, or in the document `head`.
+The server-side wrappers for the Kendo UI widgets are self-initialized.
+This means that each initialization script is rendered right after the HTML markup of the widget.
+In this case, the Kendo UI scripts can still be registered at the end of the document, but the jQuery script must be registered in the `body` before the first Kendo UI widget on the document, or in the document `head`.

 ## See Also